-In January 2019, Pleckgate High School was judged as Outstanding by Ofsted across all categories.
+In January 2019, Pleckgate High School was judged by Ofsted as Outstanding across all categories.
 Inspectors noted that:

-- Leaders and teachers have carefully developed a culture where pupils are both inspired by their work and enjoy it.
+- Leaders and teachers have carefully developed a culture where students are both inspired by their work and enjoy it.
 There is a great sense of industry and endeavour around the school.
-Pupils are evidently happy and feel valued. - Rapid improvement of this school has been driven by the trust, governors and the insiring headteacher.
-There has been an unrelenting focus on school improvement - Excellent leadership skills and responsibilities to improve the school are spread across all staff. - A high quality curricullum, outstanding teaching, learning and personal development provide pupils with an excellent preparation for the next stages in their lives. - Pupils make excellent progress throughout the year groups and in most subjects.
-The achivement of pupils in mathematics has been very strong for many years.
+Students are evidently happy and feel valued. - Rapid improvement of this school has been driven by the Trust, Governors and the inspiring Headteacher.
+There has been an unrelenting focus on school improvement - Excellent leadership skills and responsibilities to improve the school are spread across all staff.

+- A high quality curriculum, outstanding teaching, learning and personal development provide students with an excellent preparation for the next stages in their lives. - Students make excellent progress throughout the year groups and in most subjects.
+The achievement of students in mathematics has been very strong for many years. - Highly effective additional support and guidance for students with special educational needs and/or disabilities (SEND), for those students who need to catch up in Year 7, for disadvantaged students, and for those who are new to learning English ensure that they too progress very well. - Staff actions to promote students' physical and emotional health are outstanding.
+Students feel very well looked after and trust staff to take care of them.